J.Lo (album): Legacy

-Remix version
+Remix album

-In December 2001, it was announced that Lopez would release a remix album of J.Lo.
+In December 2001, it was announced that Lopez would release a remix album.
 According to Cory Rooney, "We had changed the sound of Jennifer Lopez [with "I'm Real"] and we didn't have anything else on the [J.Lo] album we could release as a single.
 We had to do another remix to keep the momentum going."
-After the success of "I'm Real (Murder Remix)", Lopez once again recruited Ja Rule for a remix version of "Ain't it Funny".
+After the success of "I'm Real (Murder Remix)", Lopez once again recruited Ja Rule for a remix version of "Ain't It Funny".
 Prior to the release of J to tha L–O!
-The Remixes, "Ain't it Funny (Murder Remix)" was released and peaked at number one on the Billboard Hot 100 for six weeks, one of the most successful singles of Lopez's career.
-The remix album debuted atop the Billboard 200 with first-week sales of 156,000 copies.
-It became the first number one remix album in the United States.
+The Remixes, "Ain't It Funny (Murder Remix)" was released and topped the Billboard Hot 100 for six weeks, making it one of the most successful singles of Lopez's career.
+The remix album debuted atop the Billboard 200 with first-week sales of 156,000 copies, thus becoming the first number one remix album in the United States.